monarch-initiative/mondo/docs/developer-guide/regenerate-import.md

 See the [imports/ folder](https://github.com/monarch-initiative/mondo/tree/master/imports).

-These work in the usual way, see OBO docs for details.
 See [Design Pattern](https://mondo.readthedocs.io/en/latest/editors-guide/e-design-patterns/) section for more details on how these are used.

 ## Instructions